Three migrants die and three missing in Channel crossings

 So far this year, there have been at least 14 deaths during crossings, according to reports from the French coastguard and from UK and French authorities.

+Last year, 50 people died while trying to cross the Channel, according to incidents recorded by the French coastguard, in what is considered the deadliest year since the crisis unfolded.

-The International Organisation for Migration (IOM) has also reported several more migrant deaths believed to be linked to crossing attempts in 2024.
+The International Organisation for Migration (IOM) has also reported several more migrant deaths believed to be linked to crossing attempts in 2024 and this year.

+Amnesty International UK’s chief executive Sacha Deshmukh said: “It’s heartbreaking to learn once again that people have died seeking safety in the UK.

+“Too often, the humanity of those crossing the Channel – their hopes, fears and desperation – is lost amid the hostile rhetoric of ‘stopping the boats’ and the toxic atmosphere fuelled by anti-migrant protests.